Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Mnemonics

 It's easier for most humans to memorize words than binary numbers.
-Assembly languages provide mnemonics that a programmer can write, which are converted automatically to machine language equivalents.
+Assembly languages provide mnemonics that a programmer can write, which are converted to machine language.

 --